 Overall, our preference-based elasticity estimates for cereals are in line with our prior beliefs.
 We find that rural demand for cereals is becoming less sensitive to changes in income whereas urban demand for cereals has become more price elastic over time.
 We also observe a general declining trend of the complementary relationship between cereals and other food groups.
 These results highlight the impact of changing preferences on demand responsiveness to income and price changes.
 Furthermore, as demonstrated by our simulation exercises, these changes in demand elasticities play an important role in driving the nutrition transition in India.
 From these findings, it is clear that cereals are no longer the only food group that matters with regard to food security and nutritional objectives in India.
 Thus, with the declining dietary importance of cereals, a transition of the Indian food system from its current focus on staples to a much more diversified food system that enhances accessibility and availability of key non-cereal food is essential for achieving food security as well as nutritional objectives.

-This paper is structured as follow.
+This paper is structured as follows.
 In Section 2 we describe our data as well as the adjustment of unit values.
-Then in Section 3 we detail our estimation methodology.
+Section 3 details our estimation methodology.
 Section 4 presents the various demand elasticity estimates.
 In Section 5, we perform two simulation exercises to understand how these changes in elasticities affect food consumption behaviour.
 We highlight the limitations in Section 6 and conclude in Section 7.

 2. Data